wixplosives/stylable.io/docs/getting-started/typescript-integration.md

 :::tip
 Generating both definition and source-map files for every stylesheet in a project can clutter the project up.
 For this reason, we recommend adding the generated `*.st.css.d.ts` and `*.st.css.d.ts.map` files to your `.gitignore` file, and only include them in your published packages.

-To help ease this, we recommend adding the generated `*.st.css.d.ts` and `*.st.css.d.ts.map` files to your `.gitignore` file and only including them in your published packages.
 :::

 ### Publishing